polysyllabic/chaos/docs/chaosConfigFiles.md

   implement that with the "guarded" option in the "menu" type.

 - `parent`: The parent menu for this item.
 If omitted, this item belongs to the root (main) menu.
-Parents must be declared before any children that reference them, and only items of the menu type can serve as parents. (_Optional_)
+Only items of the menu type can serve as parents. (_Optional_)

 - `offset`: The number of actions required to reach this item from the first item in the list.
   Must be an integer.
 Positive values navigate down, negative values navigate up.
 If the